Compare carpenters and joiners insurance

-Any joiner will understand and appreciate the risks and responsibilities of working in this profession and the need for comprehensive insurance to protect you if something goes wrong.
+If you are a carpenter or a joiner, finding the right insurance policy to protect your business is essential should something unexpected happen.
 With so many covers to consider, it can be difficult to know what’s relevant to you and how the cover would work to protect you.
-By bringing to life some scenarios we hope to help you understand how the right insurance can protect you and your livelihood and give you peace of mind should something unexpected happen.
+By bringing to life some scenarios we hope to help you understand how the right insurance can protect you and your livelihood.

-The key cover that should be included within your carpenter’s insurance is public liability as this protects clients and members of the public against injury and accidental damage to property caused by your business activities.
-For example, if you accidentally drilled through a pipe while fitting some kitchen cabinets, any damage caused as a result would be covered by your public liability insurance.
-Similarly if a customer tripped over your tools and injured themselves, any medical and legal expenses would be taken care of, as well as any compensation claims awarded.
+The key cover that should be included within your joiners and carpenter’s insurance is public liability cover as this protects clients and members of the public against injury and accidental damage to property caused by your business activities.
+For example, if you accidentally drilled through a pipe while fitting some kitchen cabinets, any damage caused as a result can be covered by your public liability insurance.
+Similarly, if a customer tripped over your tools and injured themselves, any medical and legal expenses will typically be taken care of, as well as any compensation claims awarded.

 Personal accident cover